Skip To Main Content

 This course is designed to provide students with alternative activities for becoming physically fit and healthy.
 Students will gain an in-depth experience in various forms of Yoga and Pilates.
 Other forms of strength building and cardiovascular exercise will be explored as well as stress reduction and relaxation techniques.
 The goal of this course is for students to discover a form of exercise they can pursue outside of the learn to solve problems, make decisions, set goals and develop communication skills in an atmosphere that is challenging, supportive, and fun.

-This elective course combines swimming, lifesaving skills, and knowledge and skills necessary to deal with medical emergencies.
-After the successful completion of this course, students may be eligible to receive American Red Cross Certificates in Life Guarding, Standard First Aid, Cardiopulmonary Resuscitation (CPR) and Basic Life Support for the Professional Rescuer (B.L.S.), which may prepare students to seek employment as lifeguards at swimming pools, lakes and beaches.
-Students must be able to pass endurance and timed swim tests before admittance to the course.
-All students are required to volunteer for service during lunchtime swim programs.
-Prerequisite: One full credit in Physical Education and the ability to swim
+LIFESAVING/FIRSTAID/CPR Full year (alt days) – ½ credit, Grades 11,12 This elective course combines swimming, lifesaving skills, and knowledge and skills necessary to deal with medical emergencies.
+After the successful completion of this course, students may be eligible to receive American Red Cross Certificates in Life Guarding, Standard First Aid, Cardiopulmonary Resuscitation (CPR) and Basic Life Support for the Professional Rescuer (BLS), which would prepare students to seek employment as certified lifeguards.
+Students must pass endurance and timed swim tests before admission to the course.
+All students are required to volunteer for service during lunch time swim programs.
+Additionally, asynchronized assignments and homework are required for certification.
+Pre-requisite: One full credit in physical education and required swimming ability.

 STRENGTH TRAINING Full year (alt days) – ½ credit, Grades 11,12